Interactions-controlled magnetotransport in two-dimensional massless-massive fermion mixtures: Magnetoconductivity of interacting hole gas

 where $\tau_p$ and $\tau_k$ are the impurity scattering times (we used $\tau$ instead of $\tau_p$ in the previous subsection), and $Q_\mathbf{p}$ and $Q_\mathbf{k}$ are the Coulomb interaction-induced scattering integrals.
 Here and in what follows, the index `p' and momentum $p$ are related to massless Dirac holes with energy $\varepsilon_p=vp$, whereas the index `k' and momentum $k$ are associated with the massive holes characterized by the parabolic dispersion: $\varepsilon_k=k^2/2m+\Delta$; all the energies are counted from the Dirac point.
 The cyclotron frequencies are $\omega_p=eBv^2/\mu$ for Dirac holes and $\omega_k=eB/m$ for massive holes.

-The procedure of finding the Boltzmann equations' solutions is identical to the case of monohole gas considered in the previous subsection (see the details in the Supplemental Material~\cite{[{See Supplemental Material at [URL], which gives the details of the derivations}]SMBG}).
-After some calculus, we come up with the expressions for the electric current densities in the longitudinal (x) and transverse (y) directions for the Dirac holes: \begin{widetext}
+The procedure of finding the Boltzmann equations' solutions is identical to the case of Fermi gas of only Dirac holes considered in the previous subsection (see the details in the Supplemental Material~\cite{[{See Supplemental Material at [URL], which gives the details of the derivations}]SMBG}).
+After some calculus, we come up with the analytical but cumbersome expressions for current densities (interaction-induced corrections), see Appendix A, formulas~\eqref{EqMain14}-\eqref{EqMain17}.